-Top five ways to cure car sickness this Easter holiday
+Top five tips to cure car sickness on a summer staycation

-All of this combines to provide greater odds of hearing a phrase guaranteed to strike fear into any parent’s heart – “I feel sick!”
+Many people will go on a summer staycation this school holidays, and the car journey there can actually be part of the fun.
+But for those with small kids, it also means greater odds of hearing a phrase guaranteed to strike fear into any parent’s heart – “I feel sick!”

 Believe it or not but by seating the passenger in the middle of the row, whether they’re a child or an adult, it can help combat the feeling of road sickness as it allows them to see the road ahead while in motion.